 From music festivals and marathons to conferences and hackathons, Eventbrite brings the world together through live experiences.
-Founded in a phone closet, Eventbrite powers more than 3 million events a year in 180 countries, and processes nearly 3 million tickets per week.
+Founded in a phone closet, Eventbrite powers more than 3 million events a year in more than 180 countries, and processes nearly 3 million tickets per week.
 After Jeff kept receiving Eventbrite invites, he called the founders to invest.

 The shared inbox for teams (think: sales@, contact@, or other channels like SMS, Twitter, and website chat).
 From luxury goods conglomerate LVMH to software all-stars like Stripe and Dropbox, more than 2000 customers around the globe use Front to collaborate more openly and respond to messages faster.

 LaunchDarkly helps software teams build better software, faster.
 The company eliminates risk from the development cycle by separating feature releases from deployments.
 Andy felt the pain of custom-building such software at his own startup and saw a similar problem at other companies in which he invested, and saw enormous value in the platform.
+They are now serving 50 Billion feature flags a day.